ring-lang/ring/samples/UsingAI/UsingClaude/README.md

 #### `the2048game3d.ring` — 3D 2048
 Slide numbered tiles on a 4×4 grid.
 When two identical tiles collide they merge into one.
 Reach the 2048 tile to win.
 Rendered in 3D with smooth tile-slide animations and multiple camera views.

+#### `witness.ring` — 3D Line Trace Puzzle (Inspired by The Witness)
+Trace a continuous path on glowing 3D grid panels from the start circle to the exit notch while satisfying all constraints.
+Features 15 hand-crafted puzzles of increasing difficulty with multiple constraint types: required dots the path must pass through, broken edges that cannot be traversed, and black/white squares that must be separated into different regions by the path.
+Includes a BFS auto-solver hint system, smooth glowing path trail with particle effects, visual validation (green flash = correct, red = wrong), and three camera modes.
+Draw with arrow keys/WASD or mouse drag.

 ---